loading...

 Where to Swim in Zion National Park

-Well, now that the scary part is out of the way, where do people who want to swim need to go?
-Well, there are a couple of places to take a dip in Zion.
+Well, now that the scary part is out of the way, where do people who want to swim go in Zion?
+Well, they're not super well-known, but there are a couple of places to take a dip in the park.

 You can find them listed below.
 For more information on the Pine Creek Trail, be sure to check out our hiking guide.